Legal Issues in GIS

 Patents and Copyrights

 Ideally, copyrights and patents exist to encourage creative activity by allowing inventors and author to profit from their creative activity.
-In commercial practice, they also create a complex legal and economic environment that requires vigilence on the part of secondary creators (like GIS professionals) that use copywritten and patented intellectual property.
+In commercial practice, they also create a complex legal and economic environment that requires vigilance on the part of secondary creators (like GIS professionals) that use copyrighted and patented intellectual property.

 A patent is a government-granted monopoly "securing for a term of years the right to exclude others from making, using, or selling an invention" (Merriam-Webster 2020).

 In GIS, patents protect intellectual property associated with hardware and software.
 Spatial analysis algorithms can also be patented (Longhorn et al. 2002, 21).

 Copyright is "a form of protection grounded in the U.S. Constitution and granted by law for original works of authorship fixed in a tangible medium of expression."
 Copyright is like a patent in that it protects intellectual property.
 However, "copyright protects original works of authorship, while a patent protects ideas or discoveries" (US Copyright Office 2020).